 - How voice acting auditions work

 - What to expect from a voice recording session

-Voiceover, or voice acting, is a type of performance in which only the voice is used to represent characters or provide narration.
-Voice actors work for a range of projects, including animated television series, audiobooks, movies, documentary television and film, commercials, video games, and more.
+Voice acting is the art of using a voice to represent characters, provide narration, or present information to an audience.
+Voice actors work on a range of projects, including animated television series, audiobooks, movies, documentary television and film, commercials, video games, and more.